-Bell rings/teacher blows whistle and children are expected to stop playing, pick up balls or other play equipment and follow procedures for their playground.
+Teacher blows whistle and children are expected to stop playing, pick up balls or other play equipment and follow procedures for their playground.

-- Classes line up quietly and are collected by their classteacher; - Children are expected to be quiet (not silent) and be in single file as they enter the school building.
+- KS1 classes line up quietly and are collected by their classteacher or are brought in by a teaching assistant or midday supervisor; - KS2 classes stand still on the first whistle and quietly and sensible make their way into school on the second whistle; - Children are expected to be quiet (not silent) and be in single file as they enter the school building.